 The handle for recline adjustment is located near the foot of the seat, as it is in the other Britax options we tested.
-The handle placement can make adjusting the angle difficult after the seat is installed in the rear-facing direction, so we recommend adjusting the recline before installation to avoid the hassle of loosening the straps to fit your hand in between the car seat and the vehicle seat.
+The handle placement can make adjusting the angle difficult after installing the seat in the rear-facing direction, so we recommend changing the recline before installation to avoid the hassle of loosening the straps to fit your hand in between the car seat and the vehicle seat.

 Ease of Install - Belt

-Installation of the Boulevard using the vehicle belt is where it really shines in the competition.
+Installation of the Boulevard using the vehicle belt is where it shines in the competition.

-This car seat earned a score of 10 of 10 for this metric tying once again with the Britax Advocate ClickTight ARB that shares its installation design.
-The Clek Foonf came in second place with a score of 9.
+This car seat earned a score of 10 of 10 for this metric tying with the Britax Advocate ClickTight ARB that shares its installation design.

 Ease of Use

-The video below shows some of the features of the Boulevard ClickTight.
+The video above shows some of the features of the Boulevard ClickTight.

 The Boulevard only earned a 4 for its buckle ease of use, but most of the competition came in with the same score, and only a few scored higher.
-The buckle isn't difficult to use and works with one hand, but it is stiff and might be difficult for some people.
-The buckle is identical to both the Britax Marathon** and the Britax Roundabout.
-It isn't as difficult as the Diono Radian RXT, which required two hands to operate, but it isn't as easy as the Evenflo Tribute that depresses easily with side clips that pop out on their own.
-The chest clip is also identical to the one found on the other Britax options and releases without putting your hand under it.
+The buckle isn't hard to use and works with one hand, but it is stiff and might be difficult for some people.
+The chest clip releases without putting your hand under it.

 The LATCH clips on the Boulevard store in small plastic cubbies on the back of the base and the LATCH tether stores in a hard plastic pocket at the top of the seat back.
 Both storage compartments keep the connectors safety out of the way if necessary.
 The Boulevard user manual stores behind the seat back and padding.
 We think there is a chance the manual could get damaged in this location, but it isn't the worst spot in the group.
 These storage locations are identical to the Britax Advocate ClickTight.

 This ClickTight seat excels in the comfort and quality, once again earning the high score in the review.
-This seat earned a 9 of 10 tying with the Chicco NextFit.
-It offers additional padding, a padded headrest, and a thicker seat bottom.
+This seat earned a 9 of 10 offering additional padding, a padded headrest, and a thicker seat bottom.

-The fabric on the Boulevard is nicer than that on both the Britax Marathon and the Britax Roundabout.
+The fabric on the Boulevard is nice.
 The seat bottom is dense and feels thicker and more comfortable than much of the competition.
 The fabric looks like it will wear well over time and it fits snugly and tucks into the shell, so it looks relatively seamless.

 The shell on the Boulevard is almost fully contained.
 It looks like it will stay clean with a quick wipe and won't get hung up on anything given the lack of nooks and crannies or sharp edges.
 We like smooth seat backs as they are easier to clean and less likely to cause injury or damage to the vehicle.
-The Boulevard is made with Expanded Polypropylene (EPP), and we prefer this kind of foam to the more common Expanded Polystyrene (EPS).
+The Boulevard has Expanded Polypropylene (EPP), and we prefer this kind of foam to the more common Expanded Polystyrene (EPS).
 It is less brittle, doesn't off-gas, and is more environmentally friendly.
-Only the Britax options in our review use EPP foam.

 The fit and finish of this Britax are better than most of the competition.
-It doesn't quite match the Peg Perego Primo Viaggio Convertible, Chicco NextFit, or the Clek Foonf, but it comes close, and we really liked it.
 The bottom of the seat is smooth and fully covered with a rubber edge and raised lettering.
 It is unlikely to cause any damage to a vehicle seat or leave significant indent marks.

-The Boulevard is the third heaviest option the group at 28 pounds 7 ounces; with the anti-rebound bar, it gains 1.05 pounds in the rear-facing position only.
-The Clek Foonf is 10 pounds heavier than the Boulevard, which makes it feel light in comparison, but it is still a hefty seat you'll be glad you don't need to move very often.
-The Britax Advocate ClickTight ARB weighs 30.62 pounds rear-facing.
+The Boulevard is heavy at 28 lbs 7 ounces; with the anti-rebound bar, it gains 1.05 lbs in the rear-facing position only.
+The Britax Advocate ClickTight ARB weighs 30.62 lbs rear-facing.

-The lightest seat is the Evenflo Tribute at just over 9 pounds, making it a better option for urban dwellers who may need to carry this seat from taxi to town.
-On the upside, the Boulevard is fairly narrow at 18 inches, with only two seats in this review coming in smaller.
-The smallest width is the Clek Foonf and Evenflo Tribute at 17 inches, making the Evenflo the lightest smallest option in the group.
+The lightest seat is the Evenflo Tribute at just over 9 lbs, making it a better option for urban dwellers who may need to carry this seat from taxi to town.
+On the upside, the Boulevard is fairly narrow at 18 inches, with only four seats in this review measuring smaller.

 Britax also has a variety of accessories that make car life with baby easier.
 These include: